IAmLeenaLavanya/IAmLeenaLavanya.github.io/_posts/2019-02-19-february-challenge-appy-and-contest.md

 }
 ```

 A larger set of constraints disallows us from iterating through each integer.
-Instead, using the Euclidean algorithm we find the greatest common difference of A and B and divide (A x B) by it to find the lowest common multiple of the two integers.
+Instead, using the Euclidean algorithm we find the greatest common divisor of A and B and divide (A x B) by it to find the lowest common multiple of the two integers.
 With the lowest common multiple are able to calculate the number of integers between 1 and N that are divisible by *both* A and B and subtract this from the number of integers divisible by A and the number of integers divisible by B.

 * 1 ≤ T ≤ 15
 * 1 ≤ K ≤ N ≤ 10^18